SweetysimA/Building-a-Resilient-Digital-Future-for-Bangladesh/README.md

 ## 6. Ensure Freedom of Expression and Digital Rights

-- Remove vague legal terms like _"offensive content"_.
+- Remove vague legal terms like "offensive content".
 - Protect lawful speech and opinions shared online.
-- Balance national security and <strong>freedom of expression**, especially for journalists and activists.
+- Balance national security and <strong>freedom of expression</strong>, especially for journalists and activists.

 ## 7. Promote Digital Literacy and Public Awareness